HocfaiSun/RSDownloader/README.md

 ![save path](/SavePath.png)
 ![save path selected](/SavePathSelect.png)

--Download and create `config.txt` file
+- Download and create `config.txt` file

 After enter all required information and click **DOWNLOAD** button, the entered information will be automatically saved as `config.txt` file.